rdfjs/types/README.md

 ## What about @types/rdf-js?

-This package replaces typings previously managed in the [DefinitelyTyped repository](https://npm.im/@types/rdf-js).
+This package replaces typings previously managed in the [DefinitelyTyped repository](https://npm.im/@types/rdf-js) and a later proxy package [rdf-js](https://npm.im/rdf-js).

-The old package wil be deprecated but continue to work for backwards compatibility but library maintainers are encouraged to use `@rdfjs/types` instead.
+Both these old packages are deprecated.
+They will continue to work for backwards compatibility but library maintainers are encouraged to use `@rdfjs/types` instead.